ttsds/ttsds/docs/user-guide/benchmarks.md

 ### Intelligibility Benchmarks

-These benchmarks evaluate how well speech can be recognized and understood.
+These benchmarks evaluate how well speech can be recognized and understood using the ASR head activations of the models.

 #### Wav2Vec2ActivationsBenchmark